sara-sabr/ITStrategy/presentations/en/2019-11-05-CIOEC-Mandate.md

 ## Context

-- The new Policy on Service and Digital calls for a digitally enabled government which delivers services through technology <!-- .element: class="fragment" data-fragment-index="1" -->
+- The upcoming Policy on Service and Digital calls for a digitally enabled government which delivers services through technology <!-- .element: class="fragment" data-fragment-index="1" -->
 - Demands for organizational technological competence will only increase going forward <!-- .element: class="fragment" data-fragment-index="2" -->
 - Business agility depends on technology agility <!-- .element: class="fragment" data-fragment-index="3" -->
 - The use of technology is costly and risky <!-- .element: class="fragment" data-fragment-index="4" -->